 Anne, one of our customers, said: “Quick up in a ring sling today to pop outside, 40+3.
 I personally find carrying on my back is more gentle on my tummy muscles than pushing a pushchair so have continued to carry both my older two throughout my subsequent pregnancies”.

-All of our carrier types can be used throughout pregnancy, and the soft nature of woven wrap fabric means that they’re already a firm favourite amongst our customers.
-All of our carriers are designed for comfort as well as elegance and allow for adjustments that you can make to the waistband so that it best suits you during pregnancy.
+All of our carriers can be used throughout pregnancy, and the soft nature of woven wrap fabric means that they’re already a firm favourite amongst our customers.
+They are designed for comfort as well as elegance and allow for adjustments that you can make to the waistband so that it best suits you during pregnancy.
 Some people prefer to move the waistband higher up, above their bump and closer to their chest, while others prefer to wear it lower down – under their bump and nearer to their hips.
 You can choose whichever one feels most comfortable to you, always ensuring the safety of your little one is maintained, with good positioning, no slumping and clear airways.

-The Strata Linea waistband on our Cairis and Nook carriers is also designed for maximum comfort, the extra layer of padding it provides is ideal for carrying during pregnancy.
+The Strata Linea waistband on our Cairis is also designed for maximum comfort, the extra layer of padding it provides is ideal for carrying during pregnancy.
 The video below shows how to make sure that it’s aligned for that luxurious feeling.

 As your pregnancy progresses, front carrying may become less comfortable and many women turn to back carries.
 Dr Rosie Knowles explains: “back carrying is a good solution for many; there is more space on the back for a bigger child, enabling close contact without putting any pressure on the enlarging bump”.